 To summarize, a filter query offers the advantage of understanding user satisfaction for a complete filter, while a dimension query gives optimal information for only one dimension at a time.
 In our analogy from cooking, filter querying gives us the user satisfaction for a fully prepared recipe (e.g., tofu fried rice), while dimension querying gives us the user's optimal liking for individual dimensions, like salt, sugar, etc. This paper asks, for a given query budget B, can the combination of two types of querying lead to higher user satisfaction compared to a single type of querying?
-How much is the gain from combination ,and how does the gain vary against various application parameters?
+How much is the gain from the combination, and how does the gain vary against various application parameters?

 Our solution builds on past work that uses Gaussian Process Regression (GPR).
 Conventional GPR begins with a family of surrogate functions for f(h) and estimates a posterior on these functions, based on how well they satisfy the user's scores.
 Over time, GPR iterates through a two-step process, first picking an optimal filter h_i to query the user, and based on the score $f(h_i)$, updates the posterior distribution.
-The goal is to query and update the posterior distribution.
-The goal is to query and update the posterior $\hat{f}(h)$ is now declared as the surrogate for f(h) and $\hat{h}^ = \operatorname{argmax} \hat{f}(h)$ is announced as the final personalization filter.
+The goal is to query and update the posterior until a desired criteria is met.
+Once met, the mean of this posterior $\hat{f}(h)$ is declared as the surrogate for f(h) and $\hat{h}^ = \operatorname{argmax} \hat{f}(h)$ is announced as the final personalization filter.